RoboCup-SPL/GameController/README.md

-## 6. Coach Messages

-The coach broadcasts messages as defined in SPLCoachMessage.h to the UDP port SPL_COACH_MESSAGE_PORT through the wireless network.
-Players are not permitted to listen to this port.
-The GameController will integrate the coach messages into the RoboCupGameControlData packet and forward them to the players according to the SPL rules.

-## 7. Misc
+## 6. Misc

 The format of the packets the GameController broadcasts at port GAMECONTROLLER\_DATA\_PORT and receives at port GAMECONTROLLER\_RETURN\_PORT is defined in the file RoboCupGameControlData.h.
-It differs from the version used in 2016 in the following ways:
+It differs from the version used in 2017 in the following ways:

-- Coach messages now have a data packet size of 253 bytes instead of 81.
+- Coach messages were deleted

-- The game type GAME_DROPIN was removed.
-Instead the two game types GAME_MIXEDTEAM_PLAYOFF and GAME_MIXEDTEAM_ROUNDROBIN were added.

 Since 2015, after a change from Set to Playing in SPL games the GameController does not send the correct game state and time for 15 seconds.
 This behaviour